-Many other variables, such as the number of computers, are covered in the survey, though some data related with our topics, such as foreign ownership shares, are not collected.
+Many other variables, such as the number of computers, are covered in the survey, though some data related with our topics, such as ownership shares, are not collected.

-Although it contains data on foreign outsourcing, the Basic Survey of Business Structure and Activities (Kigyo Katsudo Kihon Chosa in Japanese) covers only limited numbers of large firms (defined as those with more than fifty employees and capital of more than thirty million yen) and is not suited for evaluating the impact of foreign outsourcing on total Japanese manufacturing.
+The Basic Survey of Business Structure and Activities (Kigyo Katsudo Kihon Chosa in Japanese) covers only limited numbers of large firms (defined as those both with more than fifty employees and with capital of more than thirty million yen).
+The share of foreign outsourcing firms is strikingly higher in this statistics than will be reported here.